taniarascia/taniarascia.com/content/posts/2019-08-09-node-express-postgresql-heroku.md

 Go to [Heroku Add-ons](https://elements.heroku.com/addons) and select [Heroku Postgres](https://elements.heroku.com/addons/heroku-postgresql).
 Click on "Install Heroku Postgres".
 Click "Apply to app".

 It might take up to 5 minutes to propagate.
-Once that time passes, check to see if your add-on exists via Heroku CLI.L
+Once that time passes, check to see if your add-on exists via Heroku CLI.

 ```bash
 heroku addons